 After you reinstate, the mortgage or deed of trust, and your obligations under it, remain fully effective as if no acceleration had occurred.

 Depending on state law and the circumstances, once the loan is accelerated and if you don't reinstate or take other steps to stop the process, the lender will either:

-After the lender fulfills all of the legal requirements for foreclosure, the home is sold to a new owner at a public sale.
+After the lender fulfills all of the legal requirements for foreclosure, the home is sold to a new owner at a public sale, often the foreclosing lender.
 With judicial foreclosures, a sheriff's sale is customarily used as this last step in the foreclosure process.
 In nonjudicial foreclosures, trustee's sales are common.
-The successful bidder at the auction becomes the new owner of the property and the proceeds go toward paying off the loan.
+The successful bidder at the auction becomes the new owner of the property, and the proceeds go toward paying off the loan.

 If you can't keep up with your mortgage payments, notify your loan servicer immediately to find out what kind of options are available to you.
 If your loan has been accelerated and you’re facing a foreclosure, consider talking to a foreclosure lawyer to learn whether you might have any available defenses and to learn about the different loss mitigation options that might be appropriate for your situation.
 If you can’t afford a lawyer, a HUD-approved housing counselor is an excellent (free) resource, especially for information about different ways to avoid a foreclosure.